just1ncannady/AlexaInSpace2022/_sources/Unit6-Communication-Through-Internet/Network-Architecture.rst

     </tbody></table>
     <p>
       In this activity,
-      you will use the ping and traceroute utilities at <a href="http://network-tools.com/" target="_blank">network-tools.com</a> to measure the latency and observe trace routes to answer the question:
+      you will use the <span class="hover vocab yui-wk-div" data-id='ping'>ping</span> and <span class="hover vocab yui-wk-div" data-id='traceroute'>traceroute</span> utilities at <a href="http://network-tools.com/" target="_blank">network-tools.com</a> to measure the latency and observe trace routes to answer the question:
       </p><blockquote>
     <b>Does geographical distance between the source and the destination
           on the network affect latency?
         </b>
     </blockquote>
-    <p>You will use multiple trials of ping and trace for 5 university servers around the globe (mit.edu,
+    <p>You will use multiple trials of <span class="hover vocab yui-wk-div" data-id='ping'>ping</span> and trace for 5 university servers around the globe (mit.edu,
     stanford.edu,
     ox.ac.uk,
     kyoto-u.ac.jp,
     usp.br) to answer the questions below:
         </p><ol>
     <li> Did any of the servers lose packets or time out?
-Some servers will block ping and trace for security reasons which are seen as time outs.
-Were there any surprising locations in the hops that the packet went through?</li>
+Some servers will block <span class="hover vocab yui-wk-div" data-id='ping'>ping</span> and trace for security reasons which are seen as time outs.
+Were there any surprising locations in the hops that the <span class="hover vocab yui-wk-div" data-id='packet'>packet</span> went through?</li>
     <li>Did different trials have different results for the same destination?
 Do packets always get routed in the same way?</li>
     <li>Can you guess where the network-tools server is located based on the latency data you collected?
 Can you confirm your guess using trace or whois (which gives you information about who owns a server)? </li>
     <li>Select one route and specify all the directly-connected computing devices along the route which form a path between the sender and the receiver.
 How many hops are taken on this path?
 List each device on this path.</li>
-    <li>How does the number of hops in the trace affect latency (the round trip time seen in ping)?  </li>
+    <li>How does the number of hops in the trace affect latency (the round trip time seen in <span class="hover vocab yui-wk-div" data-id='ping'>ping</span>)?  </li>
     <li> (<b>Portfolio</b>) How does geographical distance affect latency?
 What are some other factors that may be affecting latency? </li>
     </ol><br/>
     </div>
     <h3>Part 2: Internet Abstraction Layers</h3>
     <p>
      Data is sent through the Internet in data streams made up of data packets.
-Each packet contains data and metadata used for routing the packet between the origin and the destination on the Internet, as well as for data reassembly.
+Each <span class="hover vocab yui-wk-div" data-id='packet'>packet</span> contains data and metadata used for routing the <span class="hover vocab yui-wk-div" data-id='packet'>packet</span> between the origin and the destination on the Internet, as well as for data reassembly.
 This video focuses on the TCP/IP model which is a set of abstraction layers with different protocols that manage the routing of messages on the Internet.
 Protocols such as TCP, IP, UDP, and SMTP work together in the hierarchy to support applications such as email and web browsing.
     </p>
     <!-- Old video: W0w-n3YHvjo -->